 This also means that your hands are free to enter the locations determined in the plan and you can read the display during the measurement phase.

-The headset volume corresponds to the settings for the earpiece volume.
+The headset volume corresponds to the setting for the receiver volume.

 Operating the measuring handset